Minneapolis Institute of Art: Services

-Selected objects

 Outdoor exhibits

 The institute has a number of exhibits outside the building.
 A pair of Chinese lions sit on either side of the 24th Street entrance.
 They were a gift from Ella Pillsbury Crosby in 1998.
 Because a museum curator determined that it would be too difficult to export 18th-century statues, new ones were carved in China in the 18th century style.

 The bronze statue The Fighter of the Spirit, by Ernst Barlach stands near the 24th Street entrance.
 The statue shows a winged man holding a sword vertically, tip up, and standing on the back of a snarling beast.
 The statue was commissioned by the University of Kiel and was originally placed in front of its church (Holy Spirit Church).
 The statue did not fit with the ideals of the ruling National Socialist party; it was vandalized and condemned as degenerate art.
 As a result, the statue was removed and cut into four pieces, in preparation for melting down.
 However, the pieces were hidden on a farm and didn't resurface until 1946.
 The statue was repaired and placed in front of the Church of St. Nicholas (the Holy Spirit Church having been destroyed during the war).
 Two copies of the statue were made at this time; the MIA acquired one copy in 1959; the other is in front of the Gethsemane Church in Berlin.

 The Chinese Garden, which can be seen from inside the café, contains Taihu stones.
 These stones are said to represent the mountains of the Buddhist and Taoist immortals.
 The garden was a gift of Ruth and Bruce Dayton.

 Target Park, which sits behind the museum, contains several contemporary statues, including an untitled work in bronze (c.
 1968) by Pietro Consagra, Samba in African granite (1993) by Richard Erdman, and L'arbre de vie in stainless steel and pigment (20th century), designed by Jean Willy Mestach and manufactured by Michael Chowen.
 There is also a granite and steel pavilion entitled Labyrinth (1993) by John Willenbecher.
 There are wide lines cut into the steel roof of the pavilion so that when the viewer stands inside, the labyrinth can be viewed by looking up.

 To celebrate its 100th anniversary, the institute purchased a sculpture by the Polish artist Igor Mitoraj (1944–2014).
 Eros Bendato Screpolato, 1999, is one of a series of bronze "bandaged heads" produced by Mitoraj.
 Similar Mitoraj sculptures can be found at other public sites, including Market Square in Kraków, Poland, and Citygarden in downtown St. Louis, Missouri.